swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

   - to `ContiguousCollection where Base: ContiguousCollection`
   - to `MutableContiguousCollection where Base: MutableContiguousCollection`

+Conforming to to `ContiguousCollection` should also provide types with a default implementation of `Collection.withContiguousStorageIfAvailable`, via an extension that calls `withUnsafeBufferPointer`.
+Same for `MutableContiguousCollection` and `Collection.withMutableContiguousStorageIfAvailable`.

 ## Detailed design

 The introduction of these protocols allows an appropriate constraint that would